mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 **Katagiri:** Oh.
 Well, I don’t know, biologically speaking.
 Maybe so, but it’s no worry.
 You cannot do always something good perfectly, okay?
 For instance, your diet, or whatever you do.
 Even though you live here, do you take in completely fresh, pure air?
 Intellectually, we want that.
 But look at this room!
 It’s really dirty, dusty.
 We cannot see this room’s air, but if morning sun comes in, you can see lots of dust, don’t you think so?
 We always take a breath in such a situation, but we’re alright. *[He laughs.]* I don’t want to recommend for you to get dirty air.
 I don’t think so.
 But I don’t recommend you to take always pure air.
 Sometimes... dirty.
 But I don’t mean to break your legs, okay? *[Laughter.]* So listen to the situation.
 You know, assess.

 For instance, people will have a problem with their low back.
 All chiropractors say, “Don’t sit; sitting makes it worse.”
 But, we’re sitting.
 Intellectually it’s not good, because if your spine is wrong, sort of like this, then you will have pressure, you know, in your bones.
 So it’s not good, but whether you sit or stand up, it’s always pressure.
-The best way is all day you should lie down, that’s better – but you cannot lie down all day!
+The best way is all day you should lie down, that’s better.
+But you cannot lie down all day!
 You have walk and you have to go someplace.
 If you stand up, immediately pressure comes.
-Do you understand?
 So why is it all chiropractors refuse sitting?
 If chiropractors refuse sitting, they should refuse standing or walking too; just lie down.
-Don’t you think so?
+Don’t you think so? *[He laughs.]*

 So it’s not reasonable for me.
 But I don’t tell anybody, “Please sit down, do zazen.”
 I always say, “Please follow the chiropractor’s advice.”
 But they still continue to sit.